Microfinance in Tanzania

-Micro financing in Tanzania started in 1995 with SACCOS (savings and credit cooperative organization) and NGOs.
-It has since then contributed to the increasing success of international micro financing.
-Microfinance stills remains a relatively new in Tanzania since it has not penetrated yet.
-Since 1995, microfinance has been linked to poverty alleviation programs and women (Harvey et al., 2018).
-The government made efforts to ensure commercial banks have continued to provide financial support to the small entrepreneurial business.
-However a microfinance National Policy was implemented in 2002 to encourage and support microfinances in the country.
+Microfinance in Tanzania began in 1995 with SACCOS (savings and credit cooperative organizations) and NGOs.
+Since then, the sector has expanded, although access to microfinance services remains limited in some parts of the country.
+Microfinance still remains a relatively new in Tanzania since it has not penetrated yet.
+Since 1995, microfinance has been linked to poverty alleviation programmes and initiatives involving women (Harvey et al., 2018)..
+The government also encouraged commercial banks to provide financial services to small businesses.
+A national microfinance policy was implemented in 2002 to support the development of the sector and establish microfinance as part of the country's poverty-reduction efforts.
 Since the implementation, micro financing was officially launched and recognized as a poverty alleviation tool.
-Due to its increase exposure and use in the nation, commercial banks have developed interests in to offer microfinance.
-There are various microfinance banks that functions as supporting institutions in the country that usually provide microfinance services.
+Due to its increased exposure and use in the nation, commercial banks have developed interests in offering microfinance.
+There are various microfinance banks that function as supporting institutions in the country that usually provide microfinance services.
 These may include the CRDB, National Microfinance Bank, and AKIBA (Lindvert et al., 2018).
 However there are also other few banks that are concerned with micro financing in Tanzania such as the PRIDE and SEDA, Tanzania Postal Bank and FINCA.
 Community and small banks have also expressed interest in the same including the NGOs and other non-profit organizations.